MikeHopley/ftl-ships-strategy/index.md

 You urgently need extra offence, since you **cannot** harm ships with two shields.
 On the other hand, your bad offence makes you vulnerable.
 A good compromise might be to rush shields-3, but consider delaying shields-4.

-Remember to use your Engi; you only have 10% dodge anyway.
-Have them walk towards weapons during the FTL jump.
-Aggressively venting the ship is not necessary, and can lead to problems, such as making it hard for your Engi to help with repairs.
+Remember to use your Engi for manning and repairs; you only have 10% dodge anyway.
+Walk them towards weapons during the FTL jump.
+Vent below 50% oxygen to reduce the chance of enemies targetting weapons.
+Your repair drones make this quite safe, but the layout is a little awkward.
+Rather than venting important rooms (like shields, weapons, or medbay), turn off O2 to get the oxygen a little lower.

 Try crew kills when safe (ion the O2)!
 This is one reason not to delay shields-4 too long.